marcoverl/CVUserGuide/source/ManagingImages.rst

     Users are not allowed to publish public (i.e. available to all projects) images.

-Many open source projects such as Ubuntu and Fedora now produce pre-built images which can be used for certain clouds.
+Many open source projects such as Ubuntu and Fedora produce pre-built images which can be used for certain clouds.
 If these are available, it is much easier to use them compared to building your own.